 Since Relic is a subbrand of the bigger Fossil, we can usually assume the warranty will be the same.

 The problem with any product is when you look up their warranty, you really only see bad reviews.

 This is because whenever people contact a company’s warranty and get their problem resolved, they usually don’t write about it.

 But when people do not get their problem solved, they write about it.

 So naturally, there are always more bad reviews than good.

 But, for a company that sells an incredible amount of watches.
 There are surprisingly a low number of bad reviews.
 And many people just say when they have problems Fossil just replaces their watch completely.

 Personally, for this relic watch review, I’ve never actually had to do anything with their warranty.
 I’ve had the watch for almost a year with no problems, daily use.

 I’ve gotten a few nicks in the quarts from bumping into things at college or work, but overall it’s heavy-duty.

-The same thing with Adam, he wears it literally every second of every day and in his grease-filled work environment.
+The same thing with, Carsten he wears it literally every second of every day and in his grease-filled work environment.